sirisian/ecmascript-types/README.md

 ### Arithmetic and Overflow

+A unary numeric operator checks a known typed operand's domain after user-defined operator dispatch. `function f(x: bigint) { +x; }` is an early type error, as are `+`, `-`, and `~` on an annotated `symbol`.
+BigInt negation and bitwise NOT remain valid, and unary plus still preserves the proposal's numeric types, including `uint64`; an implementation's use of a BigInt payload does not make `uint64` the ECMAScript BigInt type.

+This is an operand-contract rule.
+An annotation, declared member or typed return can carry the contract through constants, patterns and iteration bindings.
+A union is rejected only when all its alternatives are forbidden by that operator.
+Ordinary JavaScript `+1n`, `+Symbol()` and `+BigInt(1)`, and aliases derived solely from those untyped values, keep their catchable runtime exceptions.
+An unrelated annotation elsewhere in the body does not change that timing, and ordinary mutable `let` inference remains dynamic.

 Arithmetic never promotes.
 Two operands of the same value type produce that type, and two operands of different value types are a TypeError, since neither converts to the other.
 A literal operand takes the other operand's type.

 ```js